-Term: Rebirth: is the corollary of karma (ones thoughts, words and deeds in a given lifetime)—no immortal entity passes from life to life, but each life must be considered in terms of the karmic effect of the previous life and as a cause of the following life.
-Is a reason to embrace equanimity
+Rebirth – the corollary of karma (one’s thoughts, words, and deeds in a given lifetime)—no immortal entity passes from life to life, but each life must be considered in terms of the karmic effect of the previous life and as a cause of the following life.
+It’s a reason to embrace equanimity.

 There are also the Three Fires: craving, aversion and delusion; these are in our minds constantly.